Trevor Story Preview, Player Props: Red Sox vs. Royals

 Trevor Story At The Plate

-- He has gone deep in one of 18 games, and in 1.3% of his plate appearances.

-- Story has picked up an RBI in two games this season, with multiple runs batted in once.
+- Story has picked up an RBI in two games this year, with multiple runs batted in once.

-- He has scored at least one run four times this year (22.2%), including one multi-run game.
+- He has scored at least once four times this season (21.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.